alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 gradle, have relegated the implementation and integration of testing to the bottom of the to-do list.
 It simply is not easy or obvious about how to add tests, especially UI tests via Robotium.

-I recently discovered Calabash, and it blows my mind.
+I recently discovered Calabash, and it has changed my relationship to testing Android applications.
 Here is a easy to use android (and iOS) testing harness that works using Cucumber feature scripts.
 It is simple to get started with and has immense power because it is a pure Ruby testing DSL.
 Ruby makes testing much easier than writing in Java.
 Java is a great language for high performance applications, but a poor language for writing test scripts, where terseness and simplicity trump